Converting a URL into an iframe

 Here's more about how Iframely works:

-However, if you do need to wrap a page into an iframe for your app, here's how to verify that a publisher permits it.
+First way is to have an app implement iframe fallback for their end-users.
+If you do need to wrap a page into an iframe for your app, here's how to verify that a publisher permits it: